Skip to main content

 To become an established ADHD patient, you need to receive an ADHD diagnosis through Circle Medical.
 If you’re a new patient seeking ADHD care on or after June 1st, 2026, this means you’ll need to complete the 3-visit diagnostic process.

-Do I need to follow the 3-visit ADHD intake process if I’m already being treated for ADHD at Circle Medical?
+Do I need to complete the 3-visit ADHD diagnostic process if I’m already being treated for ADHD at Circle Medical?

-No. The 3-visit ADHD intake process will only apply to new patients seeking an ADHD assessment starting on or after June 1st, 2026.
+No. The 3-visit ADHD diagnostic process only applies to new patients seeking ADHD care as of June 1st, 2026.

-If you have any questions about what your care path might look like, feel free to explore how our ADHD intake process works.
+If you have any questions about what your care path might look like, explore how our ADHD diagnostic process works.

 Do I need an annual physical exam to receive ADHD care or prescriptions?

 No. While annual physicals may be recommended by your provider to promote ongoing comprehensive care and overall wellness, Circle Medical does not require a separate annual wellness or physical exam to begin or maintain ADHD treatment.
-The specific recommendations vary depending on your patient status:
+The specific recommendations vary depending on whether you're an established patient or not:

-• New Patients (Starting on or after June 1st, 2026): You don’t need a separate annual physical exam.
-Your overall health and mental well-being are thoroughly evaluated directly within your standard 3-visit ADHD intake process.
+• New patients (starting ADHD care on or after June 1st, 2026): You don’t need a separate annual physical exam.
+Your overall health and mental well-being are thoroughly evaluated directly within your 3-visit ADHD diagnostic process.

-• Established ADHD Patients: An annual physical exam isn’t required to maintain your current prescriptions.
-However, we strongly recommend scheduling one annually so your provider can ensure your long-term treatment plan remains safe, effective, and compatible with your overall health needs.
+• Established ADHD patients: An annual physical exam isn’t required to maintain your current prescriptions.
+However, we strongly recommend scheduling one annually so your provider can ensure that your treatment plan remains safe, effective, and compatible with your overall health needs.

-Can I skip the comprehensive health assessment if I’ve already had an annual wellness exam this year?
+Can I skip the ADHD Comprehensive health assessment if I’ve already had an annual wellness exam this year?

 What do I do if I started my ADHD assessment before June 1st, 2026, but have not received a diagnosis yet?